 National banks and other depository institutions are not the only "financial" companies required to file SAR Reports.
 SAR reporting requirements also apply to the following:

-- Money services businesses (dealing in e.g. transactions in money orders, travelers checks, money transmissions, check cashing, currency exchange.)
+- Money services businesses (for example, money orders, money transmissions, check cashing, and currency exchange.)